Table of Contents

 How are Franking Charges Calculated?

-Franking charges are calculated on the total property value.
-In most cases, they are part of stamp duty and levied together, so property buyers don’t need to pay them separately.
-For instance, if the stamp duty of a particular state is 8% and franking charges are 0.1%, then the actual stamp duty is 7.9%.
+Franking charges are calculated as a small percentage of the total property value, usually between 0.1% to 0.2%, and vary from state to state.
+In most cases, they are included as part of the stamp duty, so buyers do not need to pay them separately.
+For example, if stamp duty is 8% and franking charges are 0.1%, the actual stamp duty payable becomes 7.9%.
+Before buying a property, always check whether franking charges are calculated independently or adjusted against stamp duty to avoid any surprise costs.

 Also Check: Apartment Maintenance Charges Calculation